Sheba97/Tea_Shop_Website/README.md

 # Tea_Shop_Website
-A responsive website for a tea shop is created using HTML5,CSS3 and JavaScript
+Develop a responsive web site for a tea shop using HTML5, CSS3 & JavaScript.
+The only front end was developed so far.
+The project was carried out under the Trainee – Full Stack Developer Course.